kalivtrope/dancing-robots/README.md

 - `TURN_RIGHT`
   - inverse operation to the `TURN_LEFT` command
 - `COLLECT`
-  - this command makes Karel collect ONE item at the current position and adds it to Karel's inventory
+  - this command makes Eralk collect ONE item at the current position and adds it to Eralk's inventory
   - if there's no item to be collected, this command functions as a `NOP` except that you get a warning in stderr (which you can safely ignore if you don't care)
 - `DROP`
-  - Karel drops ONE item at the current position from his inventory
+  - Eralk drops ONE item at the current position from his inventory
-  - if Karel's inventory is empty, this command functions as a `NOP` except that you get a warning in stderr (which you can safely ignore if you don't care)
+  - if Eralk's inventory is empty, this command functions as a `NOP` except that you get a warning in stderr (which you can safely ignore if you don't care)
 - `MOVE_TO_ITEM`
- - if there's a wall somewhere between Karel and the closest item in his direction, this command functions as `MOVE_TO_WALL`
+ - if there's a wall somewhere between Eralk and the closest item in his direction, this command functions as `MOVE_TO_WALL`
-  - otherwise Karel makes at least one step in the direction of his current orientation and stops at the closest item detected underneath him
+  - otherwise Eralk makes at least one step in the direction of his current orientation and stops at the closest item detected underneath him
 ```
 # #  # # # # #                  # # #  # # # #
 # .
 I . . . #                  # .
 I  . . . #